microserv/backend-communication/README.md

 ### Usage

-Each node runs a web API on port 8080.
+Each node runs a HTTP API on port 8080.
 This API can be used to register/unregister services and get the IPs of an abitary service.